 Cordeiro adds, "I need to get a run in to clear my head when I travel, so I always bring a sports bra.
 In addition, the fabric of a bra is super important for travel.
 Comfort is key wherever you go.
 Opt for soft, stretchy, and breathable fabrics that feel great against the skin.
 The last thing you want is to be adjusting or fidgeting with your bra during a flight."

 "This bra is comfortable and highly functional.
-The plunge silhouette makes it perfect for any T-shirt, no matter how low the V-neck, and it's suitable for many women's bodies." — Lewis
+The plunge silhouette makes it perfect for any T-shirt, no matter how low the V-neck, and it's suitable for many women's bodies," according to Lewis

 "This strapless stays put, and because it's convertible, it'll work with any dress or top.
-The lace adds a feminine touch to something that is often thought of only to be functional." — Lewis
+The lace adds a feminine touch to something that is often thought of only to be functional," says Lewis

 Shop more versatile and comfortable travel bras our editors love.

 Versatility is the name of the game with convertible straps that can be worn crisscrossed or in a halter style.
-Perfect for a variety of outfits and occasions.
+It's perfect for a variety of outfits and occasions.